 This chapter describes boolean lists.
 A boolean list is a list that

-has no holes and contains only the boolean values true
+has no holes and contains only the boolean values true and false

 (see Chapter Booleans).